 • South West (Bankstown, Fairfield, Wollondilly, Camden, Campbelltown, Liverpool)

 • Central Coast (Gosford and Wyong)

-Firstly, a panel consisting of three Varuna Consultants read all applications.
+A panel consisting of three Varuna Consultants read all applications.
 Consultants assess the work blind with no identifying information appearing on any of the selection material.
 The Consultants then meet to discuss the applications.
-At this meeting they select four writers who Varuna will award a LitLink Residential Fellowship and one additional standby Fellowship recipient.
+At this meeting they select the writers who will be awarded a Fellowship.

 Byron Bay Writers Festival will post the names of the shortlisted writers for The LitLink Unpublished Manuscript Award on their website on Tuesday 1 July 2014.